jeffreyjyhuang/projects/README.md

 ## Premier League
 - [Premier League Insights](https://github.com/jeffreyjyhuang/projects/tree/master/premier_league):
 	- [Cleaning and Sraping TransferMarkt Data](https://github.com/jeffreyjyhuang/projects/blob/master/premier_league/1_scraping_transfermarkt.ipynb): Scraped www.transfermarkt.com using BeautifulSoup.
 I created a function that can scrape any soccer team.
 Compiled a dataset with the twenty teams from the 2020-2021 Premier League.

+## Kaggle
+- [Predicting Australian Weather](https://www.kaggle.com/jeffreyjyhuang/australian-weather-logistic-regression-classifier/notebook): Performed EDA and feature engineering before fitting a logistic regression classifier to predict if it will rain on a given day in Australia.

 ## English Premier League Dashboard (*Coming Soon*)